tc39/proposal-static-class-features/README.md

 1. **Adds lexical declarations in class bodies**.
 Lexical declarations are prefixed by a keyword to differentiate them from methods and fields.
 1. **Does not add private static fields and private static methods**.
 Lexical declarations are intended to fill static private use cases.

 This proposal was created to track the "static" (i.e., of the constructor) aspects of the [class fields](http://github.com/tc39/proposal-class-fields) and [private methods](https://github.com/tc39/proposal-private-methods) proposals.
 In the November 2017 TC39 meeting, the static dimensions of these proposals were demoted to Stage 2, to be broken out into a separate proposal while the instance dimensions remain at Stage 3.
-Although lexical declarations are significantly different from the previous proposal of static private methods and fields,
+Although lexical declarations are significantly different from the previous proposal of static private methods and fields, this feature set is working to accomplish the same use cases, so it is being pursued as part of the same TC39 proposal.

 ## Static public fields